alexcasalboni/aws-lambda-power-tuning/README.md

 ## Error handling

 If something goes wrong during the initialization or execution states, the `CleanUpOnError` step will be executed.
-All versions and alises will be deleted as expected (the same happens in the `Cleaner` step).
+All temporary versions and alises will be deleted as expected (the same happens in the `Cleaner` step).

+You can customize the `totalExecutionTimeout` parameter at deploy time (up to 15min).
+This parameter will be used both for Lambda function timeouts and Step Function tasks timeouts.
+In case the `Executor` raises a timeout error, you will see a `States.Timeout` error.
+Keep in mind that the timeout you configure will vary whether you're setting `parallelInvocation` to `true` or `false`.
+When you enable parallel invocation, all the function executions will run concurrently (rather than in series) so that you can keep that timeout lower and your overall state machine execution faster.

-Note: the error `Lambda.Unknown` corresponds to unhandled errors in Lambda such as out-of-memory errors, function timeouts, and hitting the concurrent Lambda invoke limit.
-If you encounter it as input of `CleanUpOnError`, it's very likely that the Executor function has timed out and you'll need to enable `parallelInvocation`.
+In all other error cases, you will see a `Lambda.Unknown` error, which corresponds to unhandled errors in Lambda such as out-of-memory errors and hitting the concurrent Lambda invoke limit.
+If you encounter it as input of `CleanUpOnError`, it's very likely that something went wrong with the function you're power-tuning.

 ### Retry policy